 Our original plan was to head out in LMB to Spain next week, and then we saw the first infections crop up.
 Based on what I’d been reading about the virus & its spread in Asia, I knew this was likely the beginning of the “beast” here in Europe.
 If it were just us, that may not have changed our plans too much.
-After all, we’re both young and healthy, in the “not to worry” group.
+After all, we’re both young and healthy, in the “low worry” group.

 But we’re not alone.
 We live with dad who is older (in the much more vulnerable group), and that’s important.
 We have to be vigilant for his sake, and think of how closures might affect our getting back here, if needed.
-Plus I have to admit I’m not really that keen on being quarantined somewhere else, if one of us happens to catch this thing.
+Plus I have to admit I’m not keen on being quarantined somewhere else, if one of us happens to catch this thing.
 There’s our comfort to think of in all this too.

-So we’ve decided, for all our sakes to hang back and see how the see how the numbers & news plays out over the next few weeks, before we make any next plans.
+So we’ve decided, for all our sakes to hang back and see how the see how the numbers & news play out over the next few weeks, before we make any next plans.
 This thing is here and it’s spreading fast so I think we’ll know quite quickly how the various European countries are going to react.
 Anyway it’s just another short delay right?

 Where Can I Keep Up To Date On The News?